 15. Autobiography – Who are you?
 Share your hobbies, interests, family background, and anything else you want others to know about the real you.
 Your post could be descriptive like Penelope’s About Me or creative like Kimberley’s A-Z description.

 16. Avatar – Create an avatar to use on your blog and write a post to explain how it represents you.
 Check out Brianna’s My New Avatar (and my tenth post), and refer this explanation on how to create an avatar.

 17. Commenting Guidelines – Write a post to explain what you expect when someone leaves a comment on your blog.
 It can be descriptive like Darcy’s commenting post or creative like Warrior Kat’s Scourge of Blogsphere on the Loose.

 18. Goals – Share some goals that you have set for yourself.
 An example format could be: one goal for this week, one goal for this month, and one goal for this school year.
 Describe how you plan to accomplish your goals.
-Alexis has written a reflection on her term goals, while Kayleigh created a bucket list on her blog.
+Alexis has written a reflection on her term goals.

 19. Holiday – Share what you did on a recent holiday or vacation.
 Include photos or videos if you have permission.
 Check out Maggie’s 10 Days of Pleasing Paris or Hudson’s reflection on his trip to San Francisco.

 20. Hero/Mentor – Write about someone that inspires you.
 What is it about this person that makes them so special?
 Terapat (Tony) shares why soccer player, Chanathip, is his favorite person.